OPERA-Cal-Val/OPERA-ArcGIS-Toolbox/README.md

 (b)	OPERA Granule Filter
 (c)	OPERA Raster Mosaic

-These tools perform the follwoing actions:
+These tools perform the following actions:
 (a)	Download OPERA DSWx granules from PO.DAAC.
 (b)	Filter OPERA granules from the downloaded stack in (a) or from a previously downloaded stack based on a user-provided date range and Area of Interest (AOI).
 Optional functionality copies subsets of granules into a separate folder based on filter parameters.
 (c)	Composite and mosaic OPERA granules based on user-provided land cover priorities (The mosaic operator will choose the prioritized land cover class in areas where granules overlap).